-Our best tips and tricks for connecting with VIP’s.
+Our best tips and tricks for using business networking to connect with VIPs.

 But I know that for many, it doesn’t come easily.